YDS: The Clare Spark Blog

 Christopher Edley debates affirmative action with Charles Fried, Harvard Law Bulletin (Spring 2004)

 These materials are taken from my unpublished ms. “Eros and the Middle Manager.”
 Some of the quotes have already been posted in my memoir of Pacifica Radio and also in Rough Ride Through The Culture Wars, but the material from Yale is new to the website.
+For an index to all my black power blogs, see https://clarespark.com/2010/07/15/index-to-black-power-blogs/.
+But also see a recent blog that shows how the moderate men demonized pioneers and frontiersmen as the worst racists, whose legacy haunts us today: https://clarespark.com/2014/01/08/the-frontiersmansettler-as-all-purpose-scapegoat/.

 [From Black Studies in the University: A Symposium, edited by Armstead Robinson et al (Yale U.P., 1969), a transcript of papers presented at a conference organized by the Black Student Alliance at Yale, late spring 1968, and featuring among its speakers Harold Cruse and Ron Karenga, two prominent spokesmen for cultural nationalism (an irrationalist ideology); they and other speakers hold up urban and campus violence as a warning, noting that time is running out for the advancement of social peace.

 Harold Cruse defines cultural nationalism, Q&A (26-27): …in a society such as America, in which you have the ideas and achievements of black people constantly de-emphasized, “overlooked,” unrecorded, or excluded in the general realm of ideas, any attempt to re-emphasize these ideas must take the form of cultural nationalism.
-Cultural nationalism is nothing but the attempt of a group or nation or minority to express what is indigenous to its own historical background in order to enhance its public image--social image--in the eyes of the world.
+Cultural nationalism is nothing but the attempt of a group or nation or minority to express what is indigenous to its own historical background in order to enhance its public image–social image–in the eyes of the world.
 Unless there is a spirit of cultural nationalism, you would not have any national or ethnic group resurgence on any level, in any sphere.
 In America, where it is difficult for the white outlook, and often the black outlook, to accept the fact that the black group exists in many ways in a world separate from the whites, it is difficult to accept the validity of cultural nationalism on the part of the Negro as a group in American society because this is not the way we have been conditioned, educated, or trained to see this particular aspect of social reality.
 Cultural nationalism is nothing but an attempt to prevent the cultural particularism of the dominant white group from continuing to overshadow and submerge the essence of the black experience in America.
 If you examine this society as a whole, you will notice that all American groupings and sub-groupings have resorted in the past to the cultivation of their cultural nationalism in their attempt to adjust and gain recognition in American society.
 Without this impetus, there cannot be a concerted drive or thrust toward the creation and perpetuation of a course of black studies in the university.
 You have to have this as a motivation, or else the whole idea of the institution of a black studies program becomes very meaningless.

 [Ron Karenga explains his separatist educational philosophy (Q&A, 44-45)]: I feel that black people should communicate black things.
 Why?
 We teach that methodology is very important in instruction, but unless one understands that education is more than just the communication of ideas for political effect, we’ll never see that education is basically two things: the provision of inspiration and the provision of information.
 Now, we put inspiration first, because black people are an emotional people and our first commitment is an emotional one.
 Quite a few times myself I have been extremely rational, and blacks have no counter to it, but they disagree–either out of a false sense of Socratic tradition, which says that it is intelligent to disagree even if someone is right, or because he has been emotionally estranged from me.
 We teach that the first commitment is an emotional one.
 I cannot become emotionally committed to a white person, no matter what he says: I can laugh at what he does if it’s ridiculous enough, but I cannot become emotionally committed to him.
 I must have an image to identify with and that image must be personified in the man who’s communicating that thing to me or the image he projects.
 I’m saying that education is basically an inspirational thing and that methodology should take into consideration inspiration before information….